rollyourown-xyz/ryo-control-node/README.md

 To deploy a control node:

-1. Install Ubuntu 20.04 LTS or 22.04 LTS on a computer or virtual machine
+1. Install Ubuntu 22.04 LTS on a computer or virtual machine

 2. Log in as a non-root user, upgrade the system and then reboot to apply any system changes